In ten words or less, describe your political persuasion.

 What are some other influences on you personally but perhaps not politically?

 G.K.
 Chesterton is still a massive influence on me in terms of attitude and spiritual character.
 Satan fell by the force of his own gravity.
 It's important to be able to have a sense of humor about yourself and the world and to still have a mirthful character even when you're staring down at the possibility of PissEarth 2025.
 I'm a dour and melancholic person by nature; Chesterton's works have always managed to give me a counterbalance to that attitude.
 My thoughts these days are turning toward Houllebecq these days though, so I guess we'll see how long that attitude holds out.
-With Lauritz on vacation from The Third Rail, someone needs to embody his well-spring of boundless optimism.

 What does your perfect America look like?